rust-lang/book/second-edition/src/ch03-03-how-functions-work.md

 Because we called the function with `5` as the value for  `x` and `6` is passed as the value for `y`, the two strings are printed with these values.

-### Function Bodies
+### Function Bodies Contain Statements and Expressions

 Function bodies are made up of a series of statements optionally ending in an expression.
-So far, we’ve only covered functions without an ending expression, but you have seen an expression as part of statements.
+So far, we’ve only covered functions without an ending expression, but you have seen an expression as part of a statement.
 Because Rust is an expression-based language, this is an important distinction to understand.
 Other languages don’t have the same distinctions, so let’s look at what statements and expressions are and how their differences affect the bodies of functions.

-### Statements and Expressions

 We’ve actually already used statements and expressions. *Statements* are instructions that perform some action and do not return a value. *Expressions* evaluate to a resulting value.
 Let’s look at some examples.

 Creating a variable and assigning a value to it with the `let` keyword is a statement.
-In Listing 3-1, `let y = 6;` is a statement:
+In Listing 3-1, `let y = 6;` is a statement.

 <span class="filename">Filename: src/main.rs</span>